-The exam measures an individual’s knowledge of and skills in Multisensory Structured Language Education (MSLE) and verifies that the individual has achieved the highest level of competency in the field of dyslexia education.
+The ALTA Competency Exam for Multisensory Structured Language Education measures an individual’s knowledge of and skills in Multisensory Structured Language Education (MSLE) and verifies that the individual has achieved the highest level of competency in the field of dyslexia education.

 - Language development

-- Diagnostic and prescriptive MSL strategies to improve reading, spelling, and written expression
+- Diagnostic and prescriptive MSLE strategies to improve reading, spelling, and written expression

-- 504 and IDEA laws which guide professional conduct and advocacy for students
+- Federal laws which guide professional conduct and advocacy for students

 A. The applicant must supply documentation of his/her qualifications which includes, but is not restricted to the following information:

 - Supervised teaching experience

 - Statement that applicant has read the ALTA Mission Statement and Bylaws and agrees to abide by them

 - Falsification or misrepresentation by an applicant of his/her qualifications or of any of the information requested is grounds for denial of the certificate of registration.